waleedGeorgy/Secrets-PassportJS/README.md

     }
 }));
 ```
-5. Serializing the user, i.e. attaching the authenticated user to a session, which will create the `req.session.passport.USER` object (in this example we're only attaching user's id to the session).
+5. Serializing the user, i.e. attaching the authenticated user to a session, which will create the `req.session.passport.USER` object (in this example we're only attaching user's id to the session). `serializeUser(callback{userObject, done()})` take in 2 parameters, a user object that contains the user that was retrieved using the strategy from step 4, and the verify function that attaches the user in case of success (i.e. strategy executing correctly).
 ```js
 passport.serializeUser((user, done) => {
     done(null, user.id);
 });
 ```
-6. Deserializing the user, i.e. retrieving authenticated user's information from the database in order to use in different parts of the code, creating the `req.user` object.
+6. Deserializing the user, i.e. retrieving authenticated user's information from the database to use it in different parts of code, creating the `req.user` object.
+The `deserializeUser(callback{userObject, done()})` is the same as above, except for the verify function which adds the user to "req".
 ```js
 passport.deserializeUser(async(id, done) => {
     const result = await db.query("SELECT * FROM users WHERE id=$1", [id]);